Pakistan: Thousands defy lockdown to demand Khan's release – DW – 11/25/2024

 Officials and witnesses said all public transport between cities and terminals have also been shut down in the eastern province of Punjab to keep away the protesters, led by members of Khan's Pakistan Tehreek-e-Insaf (PTI) party.

-According to provincial Information Minister Uzma Bukhari, about 80% of Khan's supporters had been arrested.
+According to Punjab provincial government Information Minister Uzma Bukhari, about 80% of Khan's supporters had been arrested.
 Local police in the Punjab region said it has arrested 4,000 Khan supporters, including five parliamentarians.

 "We wouldn't let them storm the capital," he said.